adamheinrich/cm-makefile/README.md

 ## Configuration

 The configuration is quite straightforward.
-Most of variables used in `common.mk` can be modified by the project-specific Makefile.
+Most of variables used in `config.mk` and `rules.mk` can be modified by the project-specific Makefile.
 For example:

 - `INC`: Include path for header files (`-I*.h`) or linker scripts (`-L*.ld`)
 - `SRC_ASM`: Assembly source files (`*.S`, `*.s`) outside the current directory